How to finance a study project in France

 Certain countries grant scholarships for studying abroad.
 Students can get information from the Ministry of Education in their countries of origin or from the scholarship authority.

-This section is updated by the French Foreign Ministry when informed by other bodies.
+This section is updated by the French Ministry for Europe and Foreign Affairs when informed by other bodies.

 Updated: December 2014